Apply to study

 c) Evidence required to be submitted include (but is not limited to):

-• evidence that the work experience was equivalent to at least 2 years full time (paid or volunteer positions) work within the past 5 years;
+• Evidence that the work experience was equivalent to at least two (2) years full time (paid or volunteer positions) work within the past five (5) years.

-a) Credit may be granted for units of study completed at APEX Australia toward another APEX Australia Course.
+a) Credit may be granted for units of study completed at AHE toward another AHE course upon receipt of an RPL application from the student.

-b) Credit will be granted for those units of study already undertaken which form part of the Course at APEX Australia to which the student is transferring.
+b) Credit will be granted for those units of study already undertaken which form part of the Course at AHE to which the student is transferring and the grade achieved in the unit will be assigned to the new course.

 c) The maximum credit that can be granted in these circumstances is not limited.